 - Foster positive interaction with youths and schools

 - Increase awareness in bicycle safety, education and training

 - Address safety concerns for motorists, pedestrians and bicyclists

 - Address quality of life issues or hazards

 - Deter criminal activity where motorized or foot patrols are not practical

-The City of Concord was granted the bronze star for being a bicycle friendly community by the League of American Bicyclists.
-Having law enforcement involved in the community's bicycling programs along with enforcement efforts is one of the five judgment criteria in being considered for this award.
+The City of Concord has been granted the bronze star for being a bicycle friendly community by the League of American Bicyclists.
+Having law enforcement involved in the community’s bicycling programs along with enforcement efforts is one of the five judgment criteria in being considered for this award.
 The Department looks forward to continuing this tradition.